Man indicted on murder charge

 His live-in girlfriend also was indicted.

-Joel Miles, 30, is indicted on charges of murder, cocaine trafficking and two counts of having weapons under disability, with specifications for repeat violent offender, firearms and forfeiture.
+Joel Miles, 30, was indicted on charges of murder, cocaine trafficking and two counts of having weapons under disability, with specifications for repeat violent offender, firearms and forfeiture.

 Amy R. Matos, 36, was indicted on three counts of obstructing justice.